 If homestay providers have any issues in relation to their student, they should firstly speak to the International Student Manager.
-Homestay providers are encouraged to discuss issues initially with the student where appropriate but then communicate with the International Student Manager or homestay coordinator.
+Homestay providers are encouraged to discuss issues initially with the student where appropriate but then communicate with the International Student Manager.